syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 #### Multi-level labels in date time axis

-`DateTimeMultiLevelLabel` is used to render multi-level labels in date time axis.
+The `DateTimeMultiLevelLabel` is used to render multi-level labels in the date-time axis.

 {% highlight dart %}